dreautall/waterfly-iii/README.md

 ## Motivation

 Having troubles with [Bluecoins](https://play.google.com/store/apps/details?id=com.rammigsoftware.bluecoins) syncing across devices and not always storing attachments online, I was looking for a self-hosted alternative and discovered [Firefly III](https://www.firefly-iii.org/).
-After a [quick script to migrate from Bluecoins to Firefly](https://github.com/dreautall/bluecoins-to-fireflyiii), the only thing left was to download an app to easy track expenses on-the-go… or so I thought.
+After a [quick script to migrate from Bluecoins to Firefly III](https://github.com/dreautall/bluecoins-to-fireflyiii), the only thing left was to download an app to easily track expenses on-the-go… or so I thought.

-Unfortunately, I discovered that the existing Android Apps for Firefly III are either outdated or very buggy and hardly maintained.
-Always wanting to use Flutter for something, I started to make my own app, modeling it after the Bluecoins app I used so far and its interface I really liked.
+Unfortunately, I discovered that the existing Android Apps for Firefly III had been either outdated or very buggy and hardly maintained.
+Always wanting to use Flutter for something, I started to make my own app, modeling it after the Bluecoins app I used so far and its interface that I really liked.